 ![]() |

 On Sunday, I had the opportunity to go for a walk with my friend Jeff who lives on the Navajo Reservation.
 His home, an Airstream parked across from the Cameron Trading Post, sits near the Little Colorado River in Cameron, Arizona.
-So that's where we hiked: into the drainage and then up a small canyon passing bright red sandstone cliffs discolored here and there by chartreuse traces of uranium.
+So that's where we hiked: into the river drainage and then up a small canyon passing iron-colored cliffs stained here and there by chartreuse traces of uranium.

 ![]() |

-What is left is a land pock-marked by an insidious toxin.
-Yellow dirt has been found in concrete on the Navajo nation.
-Homes have been built next to the mines, many homes built out of uranium slag and dust.
-The wind is strong on the reservation.
-There are no trees to block it, and vegetation is sparse.
-Meaning, that when those winds pick up, they pick up uranium dust along with them, depositing it later on rivers and streams and houses and cars and toys and food and little babies hands and feet.
-It lands on lips which must be licked because the air is so dry.
+What was left behind by this uranium-rush was a land, is a land, pock-marked by an insidious toxin.
+Yellow dirt has been used to make sidewalks and buildings on the Navajo nation.
+Homes were constructed next to mines, many of them built from slag.
+The wind is strong on the reservation, there are no trees to block its path, few shrubs or grasses.
+Meaning, that when those winds pick up, they pick up uranium dust, then deposit that dust on rivers and streams and houses and cars and toys and food and babies’ hands and feet.
+It lands on chapped and cracked lips which must be licked because the air is so dry.

 ![]() |